CruGlobal/godchat-proto/README.md

 # Godchat

+###From Decisions to Disciples.
+Godchat allows crowd sourcing of missionaries.
+Everyone is a missionary.

+###Turn your content into connection opportunities.
+The advent of online ministry has blurred traditional structures of discipleship.
+Viewers simply finding Christian material does not automatically lead to disciples.
+In todays digital age, we need a platform to bring people from online connection, into community and follow-up based around relationship.

-This is The Rails Port, the [Ruby on Rails](http://rubyonrails.org/) application that powers the [GodChat](http://www.godchat.tv) website and API.
+This [Ruby on Rails Application](http://rubyonrails.org/) powers the [GodChat](http://www.godchat.tv) website and API.
-The software is also known as "godchat".

 This repository consists of:

-* The web site, including user accounts, diary entries, user-to-user messaging
+* The web site, including engine accounts, operator accounts, client account and more
-* The Browse pages - a web front-end to the OpenStreetMap data
+* The Browse pages - a web front-end to the Godchat Platform

-A fully-functional Rails Port installation depends on other services, including map tile servers and geocoding services, that are provided by other software.
-The default installation uses publically-available services to help with development and testing.
+A fully-functional Rails installation depends on other services that are provided by other software.
+The default installation uses publically visible and freely available services to help with development and testing.

 # License